 There are even states that require an inspection and/or certificate of inspection, possibly with a quarantine period.
 It is possible that if you are moving a plant from one state to another it will be confiscated.
 Some types of plants are outright banned from certain areas.

-To safely transport plants over state borders, it is highly advised that you check with the USDA of their recommendations.
+To safely transport plants over state borders, it is highly advised that you check with the USDA for their recommendations.
 It’s also a good idea to check with the Departments of Agriculture or Natural Resources for each state you are driving through.